- Home

 Admittedly, writing in the traditional sense while walking doesn’t sound like the most sensible idea, but that doesn’t mean you can’t put words down while strolling.

-Whether you’re writing a poem, working on a book, putting together a lengthy and important email, or writing a journal entry – voicing your ideas on your phone is a great way to save time.
+Whether you’re writing a poem, working on a book, putting together an important email, or writing a journal entry – voicing your ideas on your phone is a great way to save time.
 Sometimes, recording a voice note helps you get a new perspective on your thoughts and feelings.

 You could consider downloading a voice-to-text app like Google GBoard (iOS/Android) for free, or Otter (iOS/Android), which offers a free basic account.
 These apps will allow you to turn spoken words into text.

-Or, if you don’t mind typing up your thoughts, you can play your recording back when you get home.
+Or, if you don’t mind typing your thoughts, you could play your recording back when you get home.
 Hearing your words spoken out loud is a great way to pick up on what works and what doesn’t, so this is a great technique for editing your writing.

 We’ve previously written about the power of journaling; how it can improve mental health, aid learning and development, and boost memory and comprehension – so why not use your daily walk to start practising this rewarding habit?